 Comprehensive insurance is a car insurance policy that covers certain damages to your vehicle that are not caused by a collision with another car.
+It is required on leased vehicles, and on vehicles that are currently being paid for by a loan.
 Comprehensive auto insurance is supplementary, meaning it’s an optional coverage which can be added to an insurance policy.
 For maximum protection, you can pair comprehensive coverage with liability and collision coverage, or choose classic car insurance that provides flexible usage and coverage designed specifically for classic cars.

 What comprehensive insurance covers

 Every accident is unique – whether comprehensive insurance covers your accident is determined by a wide set of circumstances.
 Here are a few types of damage that may be covered by comprehensive insurance:

 - Falling or flying objects

 Find out more about what is covered by Nationwide comprehensive auto insurance.

 Is there a difference between comprehensive coverage and full coverage?

 Yes.
 Some people mistakenly use these terms interchangeably, but there is an important difference, namely that most insurance providers do not offer anything called “full coverage.”
 In other words, there is no single auto insurance policy that covers everything.